-2.1 Thereafter, the Customs officers called the Government Approved Valuer and informed him that two capsules covered with white coloured adhesive tape have been recovered from one passenger and the passenger Shri Shamser Raza had informed that it was gold in paste form and hence, he is required to come to the Airport for testing and valuation of the said material.
-In reply, the Government Approved Valuer informed the officers that the testing of the material is possible only at his workshop as gold has to be extracted from semi-solid paste form by melting it and also informs the address of his workshop.
+2.2 Thereafter, the Officers led the passenger to the washroom located opposite baggage scanning machine outside AIU office of arrival hall, terminal 2, SVPI Airport, Ahmedabad.
+After sometime the passenger came out of the washroom with two capsules wrapped in black colour plastic tape.
+The officers then called the Government Approved Valuer (Shri Kartikey Vasantrai Soni) and informed him that two capsules each covered with black plastic tape were recovered from the rectum of the passenger and as per the passenger the capsules contained gold paste and chemical in semi solid form and that he needed to come to the Airport for verification, examination and valuation of the recovered item.
+In reply, the Government Approved Valuer informed the Officers that the testing of the material is possible only at his workshop as gold has to be extracted from such semi solid paste form by melting it and also informed the address of his workshop.